USTCAGI-Table-Mining/USTCAGI-Table-Mining.github.io/README.md

 # USTC AGI · Table Mining Homepage

-This repository hosts the static website for the USTC AGI Table Mining Group.
+This repository hosts the static website for the USTC AGI Table Mining Group, detailed in https://ustcagi-table-mining.github.io.
 It showcases our research pillars, flagship papers, and resources that span benchmarks, reasoning frameworks, and domain-specific datasets.

 ## Local preview